Our truffles

 Important aspects that we want to share with you.

-Essential to start.
-It marks the boundary where it is possible to develop a truffle project.
-Once a truffle plantation is established, correcting aspects of the soil are not appropriate (is inefficient) and substantially increases costs.
-To grow truffles requires a Mediterranean climate and water availability of water availability for irrigation.
+Essential to get started.
+It marks the border where it is possible to develop a truffle project.
+Once a truffle plantation is established, correcting aspects of the soil that are not appropriate for cultivation is ineffective and substantially increases costs.
+It requires a Mediterranean climate and availability of water for irrigation.

 A truffle soil must have the following initial conditions: